 Join a bus tour to learn how water shapes the past, present, and future of the Catskills.
 We’ll visit the two largest reservoirs in the system, the Ashokan and the Pepacton, and resonant places in between.
 We’ll hear stories of the watershed that run from the profound to the everyday, from tour leader Lize Mogel, with special guests including local historians, naturalists, water experts, and others.
 Participants on past tours called the experience “mind blowing,” “wonderful and informative” and “riveting”!
-Tours were cancelled in 2020 and 2021 because of the COVID-19 pandemic, but will resume in 2022.
+Stay tuned for bus tours in Summer 2022!
+Subscribe for updates.

 Bus tour speakers in 2019 included: